-Atherothrombosis is the most frequent underlying pathophysiological cause of ischemic heart and brain diseases, which are the main cause of death in Spain.
-One of the biggest challenges facing biomedical research in this area is identifying biomarkers that make it possible to predict cardiovascular events and define key molecules in atherothrombosis in order to develop new, safer and more effective therapeutic strategies.
+Atherothrombosis is the most frequent lesion substrate for cardiovascular complications and the leading cause of mortality in Spain.
+One of the biggest challenges in this area of research is to identify biomarkers that can predict cardiovascular events, and define key molecules in atherothrombosis development, in order to develop new safer and more effective therapeutic strategies.

-In recent years, we've begun several clinical and experimental research projects focusing on the study of the most important inflammatory, pro-thrombotic and proteolytic factors in the atherothrombotic process.
+In recent years we have launched several research projects, both clinical and experimental, focused on the study of the most relevant inflammatory, prothrombotic and proteolytic factors in the atherothrombotic process.

-The group's most recent research activity has made it possible to identify potential targets in thrombosis and vascular remodeling.
-We've carried out clinical trials in patients with atherothrombotic vascular disease, which have shown their usefulness as biomarkers in subclinical and clinical atherosclerosis, and their association with severity and a worse prognosis.
+The most recent research activity of the group has allowed the identification of possible targets, both in thrombosis and in vascular remodeling, that may be useful as biomarkers in subclinical and clinical atherosclerosis, and their association with severity and a worse prognosis.

-The design and synthesis of new series of small molecules capable of modifying the expression of these potential targets has allowed us to analyze their efficacy in the prevention of thrombosis and the control of bleeding in vitro and in vivo, having patents for their possible clinical use.
+The design and synthesis of new series of small molecules capable of modifying the expression of these possible targets has allowed us to analyze their efficacy in the prevention of thrombosis and control of haemorrhage in vitro and in vivo, having patents for their possible clinical use.